Cruising is a great way for women to see the world

 The best part of a cruise are the shore excursions which provide a snapshot of each location and generally include transportation to and from the ship.
 You may choose to tour small historic towns with cathedrals or go swimming with the dolphins in a wet suit.
 Bring your cameras because you will want to remember the fun.

-Our first Caribbean cruise stopped at Cozumel and Grand Cayman.
+Our Carnival Caribbean cruise stopped at Cozumel and Grand Cayman.
 I remember walking on the beach and shopping for souvenirs at the markets on Cozumel.
 In Grand Cayman, we took a tour to see the shiny black volcanic rock field that really did look like the end of the world.
 Imagine a flat field with sharply pointed undulations that resemble stalagmites growing upward from the ground.
 Nearby was the appropriately-named Hell post office.
 Yes, you could send your friends a postcard with a postmark from Hell.
 I’m guessing it is very popular for a selfie backdrop now.

-Daily itineraries outline something for everyone.
+Daily itineraries are provided each morning, and outline something for everyone.
 On the days when the ship is at sea, you’ll be offered entertainment options.
 You may fill the hours outside sunning by the pool, or indoors watching first-run movies or evening variety shows with lavish costumes.
 Guests may enjoy trying their luck at casinos, having a drink at the bar or burning calories on the dance floor.
 Souvenirs can be purchased at the gift shops.
 Some ships even have well-equipped gyms with cardio, weights and fitness classes.

 Inside the beautiful Sagrada Familia cathedral in the port city Barcelona, Spain